Is a Master’s Degree in Accounting Worth It?

 Which is Better: CPA Certification or a Master's in Accounting?

-The CPA exam is the industry standard for those who wish to pursue a career in public accounting, and many public accounting firms will pay for a review course for employees they believe in.
+The CPA exam is the industry standard for those who wish to pursue a career in public accounting, and employers may pay for employees to sit for it, according to BLS.

-Passing the official CPA exam to become a certified public accountant requires you to complete a specific set of education and work experience standards determined by each state, according to the American Institute of Certified Public Accountants (AICPA).
+Passing the official CPA exam to become a certified public accountant requires you to complete a specific set of credit hours determined by each state, according to the American Institute of Certified Public Accountants (AICPA).

 Other Accounting Certifications to Consider

-Managerial accounting makes up another large segment of the accounting discipline with an associated certification.
-Managerial accountants collect and analyze information to support strategic planning, goal setting and directing a company’s resources.
+Management accounting makes up another large segment of the accounting discipline with an associated certification.
+Management accountants collect and analyze information to support strategic planning, goal setting and directing a company’s resources.

-To take the Certified Management Accountant (CMA) exam offered by the Institute of Management Accountants (IMA), you have to satisfy several requirements, including a bachelor's degree from an accredited program as well as two years of professional experience.
+To take the Certified Management Accountant (CMA) exam offered by the Institute of Management Accountants (IMA), you have to satisfy several requirements, including a bachelor's degree from an accredited program as well as two years of professional experience (CMA PDF Source).
 The exam covers a number of topics, including financial reporting, planning, performance and financial decision-making, according to the IMA website.

 Other certifications — which also require a certain number of credit hours — include: